EthanNetwork/EVE-NG-SPINE-LEAF/README.md

 | STP mode             | Rapid-PVST with loopguard default                 |
 | errdisable recovery  | Enabled for psecure-violation, dhcp-rate-limit, arp-inspection |

-Uplink-facing port-channels have DAI trust and DHCP snooping trust set to prevent false-positive drops on inter-switch traffic.
+Uplink-facing port-channels have DAI trust and DHCP snooping trust set to prevent drops on inter-switch traffic.

 ---